auraxpro/wp-lottie-perf-test/README.md

-# Lottie Performance Test — Tipalti Finance AI Replica
+# WordPress Lottie Performance Test — Tipalti Finance AI Replica

-🎯 **Goal:** Rebuild the Tipalti Finance AI landing page (front-end only) with identical layout, typography, and assets — but experiment with 4 different Lottie integration strategies to benchmark performance impact.
+🎯 **Goal:** Rebuild the Tipalti Finance AI landing page as a WordPress theme with identical layout, typography, and assets — but experiment with 4 different Lottie integration strategies to benchmark performance impact.

 ## 🧭 PROJECT SPECIFICATION

-This project creates an exact front-end replica of [Tipalti's Finance AI page](https://tipalti.com/en-eu/accounts-payable-software/finance-ai/) with 4 different Lottie integration modes for performance comparison.
+This project creates an exact front-end replica of [Tipalti's Finance AI page](https://tipalti.com/en-eu/accounts-payable-software/finance-ai/) as a **WordPress theme** with 4 different Lottie integration modes for performance comparison.

 ### ✅ Requirements Met